Bounds for Algebraic Gossip on Graphs

-The following theorem proves that the worst-case lower bound for algebraic gossip holds also for the synchronous time model. \begin{theorem} For the synchronous time model there exists a graph $G_n$ for which algebraic gossip takes $\Omega(n^2)$ rounds with high probability. \end{theorem}
+The following theorem proves that the worst-case lower bound for algebraic gossip also holds for the synchronous time model. \begin{theorem} For any constant $\epsilon>0$ and $2 \le \Delta \le (1-\epsilon) n$, and for the synchronous time model, there exists a graph $G$ of size $n$ with maximum degree $\Delta$ for which algebraic gossip takes $\Omega(\Delta n)$ rounds both in expectation and with high probability.
+In particular, there is a graph for which the stopping time is $\Omega(n^2)$ rounds both in expectation and with high probability. \end{theorem}

 \begin{proof} The proof is almost the same as in Theorem \ref{thm:lower_bound_any_graph}.
 The analysis will be done in \emph{rounds} instead of \emph{timeslots}.